CATIE

 Systemic therapy

 Therapy that treats your whole body rather than just one or two spots is called systemic therapy.
-Commonly used systemic treatment for KS include drugs (chemotherapy) packed into tiny balls of fat called liposomes.
+Commonly used systemic treatments for KS include drugs (chemotherapy) packed into tiny balls of fat called liposomes.
 Liposomal therapy is generally more effective and associated with fewer side effects compared to standard formulations of the same drug.
 The class or group of drugs often used for chemotherapy of KS is called anthracyclines.
-The liposomal forms of these drugs are as follows:
+The liposomal forms of these drugs include the following:

 • DaunoXome (liposomal doxorubicin)